-At the moment, flights at midday are likely to offer the best value for money for your Reno trip.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Reno trip.
 A flight in the evening will more often than not be of higher cost.

 The neighbouring Las Vegas welcomes millions of visitors a year, but those in-the-know fly to Reno for the same Las Vegas perks without all the pandemonium.
 Reno is known as the “biggest little city in the world” and a flight to Reno will find tourists in the fourth largest city in Nevada and one of the state’s most popular destinations.
 It’s no surprise that major Hollywood blockbusters like “Sister Act”, “Magnolia”, “King Pin” and “Pink Cadillac” have been filmed here: Reno acts as lively backdrop that entices visitors of every age to let loose and have a little fun.

 In addition to its fine metropolitan fair, Reno’s close proximity to the Truckee River and Lake Tahoe make for excellent daytrips to enjoy the great outdoors in any season.
 If you’re looking to venture outside the city for a few days in the wintertime, the nearby slopes of world renowned ski resorts Squaw Valley and Diamond Peak will give you a great opportunity to stretch your legs before your return Reno flight.
 Regardless of when you book your flight to Reno, fine dining, fresh entertainment and fun activities perfect for the whole family await you upon arrival.

 Reno seasons are distinct and experience extreme highs and lows when it comes to winter and summer temperatures.
 For those booking flights to Reno during the winter time, be sure to pack some layers to combat the 4 degrees weather; if you’re looking for a Reno flight during the summer months get ready for scorching sun that’ll leave you sweating at 32 degrees.